Frequently Asked Questions

 Even though our system will try to adapt the displayed payments to your local currency, you will sometimes see payments specified in euros (€).
 The amounts in your local currency are only an indicator, using a recent exchange rate.
 The actual amount you receive corresponds to a fixed amount in Euros: We always send money in Euros and the conversion rate will depend on your bank or the PayPal exchange rate.
 Some banks may charge a fee for converting Euros.
 We have no influence on conversion rates.

 Payday is in the middle and at the end of each month.
-If you request a payment before the 26th of the month, you will usually get it in the first week of the next month latest.
-Or even faster.
 Bank transfers can take a few days longer than PayPal.
-It is therefore not usual, if payments take 20 days sometimes.
+Therefore, it is not uncommon for payments to be processed up to 20 days after the date you requested them.

 We don’t want to collect your payment information before there is something to pay you for.